Electronic trading platform: Historic development

-Transactions have traditionally been handled manually, between brokers or counterparties.
-However, starting in the 1970s, a greater portion of transactions have migrated to electronic trading platforms.
-These may include electronic communication networks, alternative trading systems, "dark pools" and others.
+Financial transactions were handled manually by brokers or directly by counterparties until the 1970s.
+From then, electronic trading platforms were introduced.
+These platforms and trading venues included electronic communication networks, alternative trading systems and "dark pools".

 The first electronic trading platforms were typically associated with stock exchanges and allowed brokers to place orders remotely using private dedicated networks and dumb terminals.
-Early systems would not always provide live streaming prices and instead allowed brokers or clients to place an order which would be confirmed some time later; these were known as 'request for quote' based systems.
+Early systems would not always provide live streaming prices and instead allowed brokers or clients to place an order which would be confirmed some time later; these were known as "request for quote" systems.

+In 1971, Nasdaq was created by the National Association of Securities Dealers and operated entirely electronically on a computer network.
+Nasdaq was opened on 8 February 1971.
+It rapidly gained popularity and by 1992, it accounted for 42% of trade volume in the US.

+With the advent of electronic financial markets, electronic trading platforms were also soon launched.
+In 1992, Globex became the first electronic trading platform to reach the market.
+E-Trade, a company that started as an online brokerage service, soon also launched its own platform aimed at the consumer.
+These platforms rapidly gained popularity with E-Trade's growth rate at 9% per month in 1999.
+In the late 2000s, with the emergence of digital tools, a new generation of investment companies started to appear, which began to offer services to assist non-professional investors in trading.
+In 2007, a multi-asset investment company, eToro, was founded, focusing on copy trading, social trading, and other types of trading services.
+In 2017, the bitcoin exchange Binance was founded.

 Trading systems evolved to allow for live streaming prices and near instant execution of orders as well as using the internet as the underlying network meaning that location became much less relevant.
-Some electronic trading platforms have built in scripting tools and even APIs allowing traders to develop automatic or algorithmic trading systems and robots.
+Some electronic trading platforms have built-in scripting tools and even APIs allowing traders to develop automatic or algorithmic trading systems and robots.

-The client graphical user interface of the electronic trading platforms can be used to place various orders and are also sometimes called trading turrets (though this may be a misuse of the term, as some refer to the specialized PBX phones used by traders).
+The client graphical user interface of the electronic trading platforms could be used to place various orders and were also sometimes called trading turrets (though this may be a misuse of the term, as some refer to the specialized PBX phones used by traders).

 During the period from 2001 to 2005, the development and proliferation of trading platforms saw the setting up of dedicated online trading portals, which were electronic online venues with a choice of many electronic trading platforms rather than being restricted to one institution's offering.

+Regulations

+Information Reporting

+In 1995, the U.S. Securities and Exchange Commission (SEC) promulgated Rule 17a-23, which required any registered automated trading platform to report information, including participants, orders, and trades every quarter.
+Requiring platforms to comply with enhanced pre- and post-trade transparency requirements has provided a stronger incentive for users to trust electronic trading platforms.